tidyverse/tidyverse.org/content/blog/off-label-uses-in-ggplot2/index.md

 </div>

-Another tidbit we can get is that the perceived feature was, even when it worked, extremely brittle.
+Another tidbit is that the perceived feature was extremely brittle, even when it worked.
 Consider the following code:

 <div class="highlight">